RakeshPrasad28/auctionCar/readme.md

  **Auction Platform Backend**
 This is a robust backend API for an Auction Platform built using Node.js, Express, and MongoDB.
-It supports event-driven car auctions with features like user authentication, bidding, and email notifications.
+It supports event-driven car auctions with features like user authentication, real time bidding, and email notifications.

-** Key Features**
+**Key Features**
 User Management: Users with roles (admin, dealer) can register and authenticate securely.

 **Role Details:**